 - Area Coordinators and the Graduate Fellow in Community Standards may hear matters with a maximum possible sanction of removal from housing for designated periods of time.

-- Assistant/Associate Directors of Residence Life may hear matters with a maximum possible sanction of removal from housing for extended periods of time.
+- Assistant/Associate Directors of Residence Life and the Assistant Dean of Residence Life may hear matters with a maximum possible sanction of removal from housing for extended periods of time.

-- The Director of Community Standards (or desginee) and the Student Conduct Board can hear any matter, including those with a maximum possible sanction of expulsion from the College
+- The Assistant Dean of Students (or desginee) and the Student Conduct Board can hear any matter, including those with a maximum possible sanction of expulsion from the College

 An AHO utilizes the following procedures when meeting with a student: